regorxxx/chroma.js/docs/src/index.md

 ### chroma.deltaE
 #### (color1, color2, Kl=1, Kc=1, Kh=1)

 Computes [color difference](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) as developed by the International Commission on Illumination (CIE) in 2000.
 The implementation is based on the formula from [Bruce Lindbloom](http://www.brucelindbloom.com/index.html?Eqn_DeltaE_CIE2000.html).
-Resulting values range from 0 (no difference) to 100 (maximum difference), and are a metric for how the human eye percieves color difference.
+Resulting values range from 0 (no difference) to 100 (maximum difference), and are a metric for how the human eye perceives color difference.
 The optional parameters Kl, Kc, and Kh may be used to adjust weightings of lightness, chroma, and hue.

 ```js
 chroma.deltaE('#ededee', '#ededee');